fedesoria/docs/sites/default/content/db/index.md

 ./main
 ```

-A new item should be appended to our "demo" table.
+A new item should've been appended to our "demo" table.

 **Note:** `upper.io/db` works fine with maps but using structs is the
 recommended way for mapping table rows or collection elements into Go values,